pitt-crc/Slurm-Test-Environment/README.md

 ## Using Images in GitHub Actions

-To run a GitHub actions job from within a container, specify the `container` option:
+To run a GitHub actions job from within a container, specify the `container` option and include a setup step:

 ```yaml
 jobs: